Sugar Act Summary

-The Sugar Act was enforced by British customs officials, the navy, and the admiralty courts.
+The Sugar Act was enforced by British customs officials, the Royal Navy, and the admiralty courts.

 The Sugar Act included provisions that allowed for strong customs enforcement.
 Customs officials were given the authority to stop any British ship or vessel that was within two leagues of the shore if they suspected it was transporting illegal goods, or sailing without the proper papers.
 If the captain of the vessel could not produce the proper paperwork then officials were authorized to seize the cargo.